Snoring & Sleep Apnea

 Northern Virginia, including Arlington, Tysons Corner, Alexandria, Fairfax, and McLean, Virginia

 Snoring is often caused by sleep apnea, a condition in which your breathing is interrupted during sleep.
 Snoring can be dangerous if it is caused by sleep apnea; the condition restricts the flow of oxygen through your airway, causing negative health effects.
-A good night of sleep is critical to your ability to function during the day, and treatment for sleep apnea can help you sleep.
+A good night of sleep is critical to your ability to function during the day, and treatment for this condition can help you sleep.

 CAUSES OF SNORING

-Snoring greatly affects your ability to have restful sleep.
-There are several causes of snoring, and at Galleria Dental Aesthetics, our experienced McLean dentists can determine if sleep apnea is the reason for your snoring.
+Snoring can greatly affect your ability to have restful sleep.
+There are several causes of snoring, and at Galleria Dental Aesthetics, our experienced McLean dentists can determine if sleep apnea is the reason for this.
 Snoring can be caused by:

 - Sleep apnea